Employer of Record

 13th Salary

-While there is no legal obligation in Denmark to provide a 13th-month salary payment, employers commonly extend bonuses to their employees.
+While there is no legal obligation in Denmark to provide a 13th-month salary payment, employers may provide bonuses or additional salary payments if agreed contractually or under a collective agreement.

 Employee Termination, Severance Pay and Notice Period